asmuth/clip/README.md

 FnordMetric
 ===========

-FnordMetric allows you collect and visualize timeseries data using only SQL.
-It enables you to build beautiful real-time analytics dashboards within minutes.
+**metricd** is a lightweight daemon for real-time metrics collection, storage and visualization.
+It allows you capture measurements and build beautiful real-time dashboards within minutes.

 Documentation: [fnordmetric.io](http://fnordmetric.io/)